apfelbox/apfelbox/README.md

 # Hej 👋 🥑

-I'm Jannik and I am the Head of Web at 21TORR.
+I'm Jannik and I am the Tech Lead Web at 21TORR.